-Witch hazel is a flowering shrub also known as Hammamelis virginiana, found largely in North American and Asia.
-Its bark, twigs, and leaves are processed into a clear liquid, which is then sold on its own or incorporated into other skin care products.
-Witch hazel was used in Native American medicine for everything from sore muscles to dysentery, and today is it widely advertised as a possible solution for acne.
+The witch hazel plant is a flowering shrub with the botanical name of Hamamelis virginiana, and it’s found mainly in North America and Asia.
+Its bark, twigs, and leaves are processed into a clear liquid, which is then sold on its own or incorporated into other products.
+Witch hazel was used in Native American medicine for everything from sore muscles and dysentery to bug bites, and today it is widely advertised as a possible solution for acne.
 But why?

 Claim #2: Witch Hazel Can Kill P. acnes